 The purpose of the project is to help you familiarize with computer aided control system analysis using MATLAB.
-Please include every step and documentation to show your work.
+Please show all your steps clearly and include all MATLAB programs used to show your work.

-Consider the automobile suspension system shown in the following Figure, the Mass $M_1$ is equal to the effective mass of the wheel and the mass $M_2$ is equal to one fourth of the mass of the automobile frame.
-The spring constant $K_1$ is the stiffness of the automobile suspension spring, $K_2$ is the stillness of the tire, and viscous coefficient $b_1$ is the damping constant of the shock absorber.
+Consider the automobile suspension system shown in the figure below.
+Mass M_1 is equal to the effective mass of the wheel and the mass M_2 is equal to one fourth of the mass of the automobile frame.
+The spring constant K_1 is the stiffness of the automobile suspension spring, K_2 is the stillness of the tire, and viscous coefficient b_1 is the damping constant of the shock absorber.
 The input x(t) is the ground level and the output y(t) is the vertical position of the automobile frame relative to some equilibrium position.
 The vertical position of the wheel relative to the equilibrium position is q(t).
 It is assumed that the bottom of the tire remains in contact with the road surface at all the time.
 The gravitation forces acting on the frame and the wheel are neglected.

-1. Modeling
+A. Modeling